 I like teaching people about craft and teach regularly at my favourite local yarn shops: fluph in Dundee, Ginger Twist Studios in Edinburgh and Wild and Woolly in London.
-In 2017, I’ll also be attending larger fibre events such as the Joeli Creates Retreat, Edinburgh Yarn Festival, Shetland Wool Week and other events around the UK and Europe.
+In 2019, I’ll also be teaching workshops at Gartur Stitch Farm, Shetland Wool Week and other events around the UK and Europe.
 I also hold natural dye classes at home in Glasgow- you can find out more and book through my shop.

 Upcoming classes include:

 Experience the magic of indigo dyeing and learn the steps involved in creating your own indigo vat in this full-day workshop with horticulturist and natural dyer Julia Billings.
 We’ll cover the key aspects of dyeing with indigo (choosing which vat is most suitable for your needs, creating and maintaining a vat at home, fibre preparation, over-dyeing to create complex colours, safe handling and disposal and other tips and tricks) and look at techniques to dye both solid colours and patterning (using shibori methods, such as clamping, binding and stitching).